What is a Brand Style Guide?

 Your primary colors may be derived from your logo or they may stand alone.
 This palette may also include a ‘Call To Action’ button contrast color.

-Your secondary colors are usually complimentary to your primary palette and may be made up of subtle variations to your primary palette.
+Your secondary colors are usually complementary to your primary palette and may be made up of subtle variations to your primary palette.
 This allows for more scope and flexibility in the design process.

-For print, include CMYK and Pantone references, while screen / web colors are often defined in RGB and HEX codes.
+For print, including CMYK and Pantone references, while screen/web colors are often defined in RGB and HEX codes.

 Typography refers to the font (or typeface) you choose for your brand identity.
 Your brand style guide needs to exactly spell out which font families to use for your brand and in what situations and for what specific purposes.

-Most brands use a 1-2 primary fonts and 1-2 complimentary secondary fonts.
+Most brands use 1-2 primary fonts and 1-2 complimentary secondary fonts.

-- Primary fonts should be chosen for their flexibility so they can be can be manipulated in different ways (e.g. uppercase/lowercase, bold, italics) and it should be web friendly.
+- Primary fonts should be chosen for their flexibility so they can be manipulated in different ways (e.g. uppercase/lowercase, bold, italics) and they should be web-friendly.
 We recommend using Google Web Fonts so they can be viewed correctly across most modern devices.
 These fonts are generally clean and legible serif or sans-serif fonts.

 - Secondary fonts can be more creative like script or display fonts and are great for adding brand personality and style to your brand.